Wake Steering with Reinforcement Learning Agents in Windparks

 - 2 min read

-To achieve climate neutrality in energy supply, it is essential to expand and optimize renewable energy sources - while also considering how they interact with one another.
+To achieve climate neutrality in energy supply, it is essential to expand and optimize renewable energy sources - especially the already installed wind turbines contain huge potential to optimize with smarter wake steering algorithms.

 Currently, the control systems of modern wind turbines (WTGs) focus solely on the individual turbine, without taking into account how other turbines within the wind farm behave.
 However, by optimizing their interaction, turbine operation can be improved, mechanical loads reduced, and thus the lifetime extended.
 This leads to higher overall efficiency and increased net yield of wind farms.